gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

    - Add Rich and Ruff to requirements.txt and pyproject.toml and pin down the absolute version
    - Add from rich import print to all python files
    - Add [tool.ruff.lint] to pyproject.toml
+   - Dependencies: vnstock==3.2.2, gunicorn, tenacity==9.1.2
+   -
+   - PYTHON_VERSION=3.10.11
+   - uv venv -p 3.10.11
+   - PORT=5000
+   - HOST=0.0.0.0
+   - Render start command:gunicorn app:app --timeout 120
+   - Add pyproject.toml [project] requires-python = "==3.10.11"

 3. **Dependency Management**
    - Use `requirements.txt` to manage project dependencies
-   - Create batch script to automate the process of creating and activating virtual environment, installing dependencies, and running scripts.
+   - Create batch script named Run.bat to automate the process of creating and activating virtual environment, installing dependencies, and running scripts.
    - Batch script should include a selection menu for running scripts, selecting virtual environment, and installing dependencies, update requirements.txt and pyproject.toml when necessary.
    - Use uv for dependency management
    - Write requirements.txt with pinned versions